Quantization

 $\nu=\displaystyle\frac{1}{T}$

-this means that the speed of light is equal to the distance traveled in one oscillation, which is the wavelength, divided by the time taken, which is the period:
+this means that the speed of Light ($c$) is equal to the distance traveled in one oscillation, which is ($$), divided by the elapsed time, which corresponds to the period:

 $c=\displaystyle\frac{\lambda}{T}$